neondatabase/website/content/docs/import/import-sample-data.md

 enableTableOfContents: true
 ---

 This guide describes how to download and install sample data using either `psql` or `pg_restore`, depending on the source file format.
-Most downloads are performed using `wget`.
+Most downloads are performed using [wget](https://www.gnu.org/software/wget/).
 If your system does not support `wget`, you can download source files by pasting the file address in your browser's address bar.

 ## Prerequisites